Time-bin encoded quantum key distribution over 120 km with a telecom quantum dot source: Results

-The QBER is extracted from the sifted raw keys to estimate the SKR, as presented in Fig. \ref{fig3_performance}a, using base comparison of the statistical histograms.
-The decoder measures the 16 statistical histograms of the detected photons corresponding to the time-bin states repeatedly sent by the encoder.
-The QBER for each basis is calculated using the statistical ratio of the integrated photon counts at the two perpendicular bases.
-For example, the QBER for encoded $E_{Z_1}$ is calculated as $\nicefrac{N_{Z_0}}{N_{Z_0}+N_{Z_1}}$, where $\left \{ N_{Z_0}, N_{Z_1} \right\}$ are the integrated photon counts within each \SI{4.3}{\nano\second} time windows $\left \{ W3,W1 \right\}$ of the histograms (Bit no. 2, 5, 8, 12, 15, 16).
+{The QBERs are extracted from the histograms as presented in Fig. \mbox{\ref{fig3_performance}}a, in which the number of raw keys bits and error bits are counted.
+The decoder first measures the 16 histograms corresponding to the time-bin states repeatedly sent by the encoder.} The QBER for each basis is calculated using the ratio of the integrated photon counts at the two perpendicular bases.
+For instance, the QBER for encoded $E_{Z_1}$ is calculated as $\nicefrac{N_{Z_0}}{N_{Z_0}+N_{Z_1}}$, where $\left \{ N_{Z_0}, N_{Z_1} \right\}$ are the integrated photon counts within each \SI{4.3}{\nano\second} time windows $\left \{ W3,W1 \right\}$ of the histograms (Bit no. 2, 5, 8, 12, 15, 16).
 Same calculation algorithm applies to $E_{Z_0}$, which is $\nicefrac{N_{Z_1}}{N_{Z_0}+N_{Z_1}}$ with $\left \{ N_{Z_0}, N_{Z_1} \right\}$ counted within the time window $\left \{ W3,W1 \right\}$ from the corresponding histograms (Bit no. 3, 5, 9, 11, 14).
 However, determining $E_{X_0}$ is relatively challenging due to the absence of one more detector channel of $AMZI_2$ for the $N_{X_0}$ and $N_{X_1}$ at the same time.
 We adjust PS phase to be $-\nicefrac{\pi}{2}$ while sending the $\ket{X_0}$, such that theoretically there is no correlation peak within the $W_2$ window from the $\ket{X_0}$ state due to the destructive interference.
-Then, we regard the detected error qubits as $N_{X_1}$ similar as four-state BB84 protocol, and assume the QBER of $\ket{X_0}$ state to be $E_{X_0} =\nicefrac{N_{1}}{N_{Z_0}+N_{Z_1}}$, as the splitting ratio between X- and Z- basis at the decoder is $\nicefrac{1}{2}$ resulting in $N_{X_0}+N_{X_1}=N_{Z_0}+N_{Z_1}$ (Bit no. 1, 4, 7, 10, 13).
+Then, we regard the detected error qubits as $N_{X_1}$ similar to four-state BB84 protocol, and assume the QBER of $\ket{X_0}$ state to be $E_{X_0} =\nicefrac{N_{1}}{N_{Z_0}+N_{Z_1}}$, as the splitting ratio between X- and Z- basis at the decoder is $\nicefrac{1}{2}$ resulting in $N_{X_0}+N_{X_1}=N_{Z_0}+N_{Z_1}$ (Bit no. 1, 4, 7, 10, 13).
 For the measurement of $E_{X_0}$, the phase difference between the paths of $AMZI_2$ is dynamically stabilized by suppressing the photon counts $N_{X_1}$ within the time window $W_2$ to be the minimal.